 The first Farmgate shop opened in 1983 in Dineen’s Yard, Midleton, Co Cork.

 In the beginning we had a shop out front with a soup kitchen at the very back.
 From the very start our ethos was to support local producers.
-We sold fruit and vegetables plus grains and pulses and even homebrew.
-We also made bread and soon after produced home-cooked food on site.
-We continued to add new products to the shop and a takeaway menu.
+We sold fruit and vegetables plus grains and pulses and even homebrew, we also made bread and soon after produced home-cooked food on site, and we continued to add new products to the shop and a takeaway menu.

 Our customer base grew and grew and very soon we needed more space to respond to the growing demand in Midleton and the surrounding area.

 In June 1988, the next Farmgate was opened across the road on the Coolbawn in a rustic, galvanised tire shed.
 We needed a bigger premises, so we set about to transform the space with an expansion of the shop.
 But soon after we also had a thriving restaurant at the very back of this space.